 Americanos are some of the simplest cocktails to make, yet there's just something sophisticated about them.
 All it takes is a little Campari, sweet vermouth, seltzer water, and an orange slice.
 It's easy enough, but this Salt and Wind recipe will ensure that you get it right if you're not a seasoned mixologist.

 Classic Negroni Sbagliato

-Similar to an Americano, negronis are notoriously boozy, so you if you like your cocktails strong, flavorful, and moody, this Salt and Wind recipe is for you.
+Similar to an Americano, negronis are notoriously boozy, so if you like your cocktails strong, flavorful, and moody, this Salt and Wind recipe is for you.
 It's slightly lighter than the classic version (there's a more indulgent option coming up next, don't worry).
-You'll need sparkling wine, sweet vermouth, Campari, and orange twist.
+You'll need sparkling wine, sweet vermouth, Campari, and an orange twist.